 Reach for this book when your child is squinting at the television, bumping into furniture, or feeling anxious about an upcoming eye exam.
 It is an ideal tool for parents navigating the transition to corrective lenses, especially if their child is resistant to the idea of needing help.
 The story follows Paige, a spunky girl who insists her vision is perfect despite humorous evidence to the contrary, such as mistaking a dog for a footstool.
 Paige's journey from denial to clarity is handled with a light, humorous touch that prioritizes joy and wonder over clinical explanation.
 It normalizes the process of visiting the eye doctor and choosing frames, making the experience feel like an exciting upgrade rather than a medical necessity.
 The vibrant illustrations and relatable mishaps make it a perfect choice for preschoolers and early elementary students who are learning that seeing the world clearly is much more fun than pretending to.

-The book addresses low vision and the need for medical intervention in a secular, direct, and highly positive manner.
-There is no stigma attached to the disability: instead, the resolution is joyful and empowering, focusing on the gain of clarity rather than the loss of 'perfect' natural sight.
+The book addresses a child's potential anxieties about needing glasses and seeing the world differently.
+It portrays the experience of getting glasses in a positive light, emphasizing the joy of improved vision.
+There is no stigma attached: instead, the resolution is joyful and empowering, focusing on the gain of clarity rather than the loss of 'perfect' natural sight.

 This book can be read cold.
 Parents might want to point out how the illustrations change to reflect Paige's new perspective once she puts on her glasses.
 A parent might reach for this after seeing their child hold a book two inches from their face or hearing a teacher mention that the child is struggling to see the whiteboard.